 Day 10: Gamboa to Panama City/Nusagandi.
 Even after two full days already spent in the Gamboa area, there will still be plenty to look for in this area of mega diversity.
 Therefore, most of the day will be spent at several of the local Gamboa sites, before we depart for our next destination.
 This is not a travel day in the main part, but mostly a birding day with upto a few hours travel at the end of the day only.

-On this night, we will either stay at a small, simple lodge in Nusagandi (if the group is small, as the lodge only has 4 rooms in total), or with larger groups we will spend another night in Panama City, as there are very few suitable lodging options in the Nusagandi itself.
+On this night, we will either stay at a small, simple lodge in Nusagandi (if the group is small, as the lodge only has 6 rooms in total), or with larger groups we will spend another night in Panama City, as there are very few suitable lodging options in the Nusagandi itself.
 If we are staying this night in Nusagandi, we shall likely have a short time there in the afternoon; if staying in Panama City, we shall spend longer in the Gamboa area before departing for our hotel on the outskirts of the city.
 The same amount of time will be spent at Nusagandi the following day, but staying in Panama City will necessitate an earlier start time to arrive on site early.
+There may not be an option for single supplement on this night in Nusagandi, depending on final group size.